MichaelCretignier/SNAKY/README.md

 3) The MHK activity index time-series
 4) The stellar vsini (in validation...)

-From high resolution spectra in the visible.
+from high resolution spectra in the visible.\
 SNAKY is NOT an RV pipeline aiming at EPRV precision like YARARA.

 # Release Date (Soon...!)